mdarif/JavaScript-Boilerplate/README.md

 Clone the git repo - `git clone git://github.com/mdarif/JavaScript-Boilerplate.git` - or [download it](https://github.com/mdarif/JavaScript-Boilerplate/zipball/master)

+You can also get the JavaScript Boilerplate through npm if you have already installed node.

+    ```javascript
+    npm install javascript-boilerplate
+    ```

 ## Contributing

 Anyone and everyone is welcome to [contribute](#).